Rust in the Linux Kernel: First Steps and Controversies

 std: the kernel has no libc or standard allocator.
 A minimal variant (alloc+ kernel-specific types) is used. - Abundant

 unsafein bindings: the language boundary requires breaking some Rust guarantees.
-The idea is to containunsafein small, well-reviewed modules. - Specific compiler: the kernel requires an exact
+The idea is to containunsafein small, well-reviewed modules. - Release-specific compiler: the kernel requires an exact

 rustcversion per release, with no tolerance for minor versions.
 This clashes with Rust’s “always up-to-date” model.